Skele-tonnes of Ideas for Decorating Outside Your Home This Halloween

 Front Door, Porch & Doorstep

-Decorating your front door area is much easier to do than you think!
-There's plenty of options to choose from when it comes to Halloween decorations.
-Wreaths, signs and banners are perfect for hanging on your door.
-Light up decorations and string lights will illuminate your door area, showing off your decor.
-Hanging decorations are a great addition too, especially if you have limited floor space.
-If you don't need to worry about limited space, then collections of pumpkins, skulls, witches, and ghosts are the perfect way to complete the ultimate Halloween look and feel at your front door.
+Hanging decorations is a great addition too, especially if you have limited floor space.
+If you don't need to worry about limited space, then classic Halloween decorations like pumpkins, skulls, witches, and ghosts are the perfect way to complete the ultimate Halloween look and feel at your front door.

 Balcony

 If you're living in an apartment and don't have a garden to decorate, then dressing up your balcony is the perfect alternative!
-Wrap string lights and festive garlands around the railings, hang decor from the surface above your balcony, and add standing decorations in different sizes and at varying levels to really get in the Halloween spirit.
+Wrap Halloween lights and festive garlands around the railings, hang decor from the surface above your balcony, and add standing decorations in different sizes and at varying levels to really get in the Halloween spirit.
 You can even pop festive banners, signs, or window stickers on your balcony doors to complete the look.

 Windows

 Ready to start your outdoor Halloween decorating?
 We’ve got all of the spooky supplies you'll need!
-Check out our scarily good deals here.